-If you live in the northern hemisphere as I do, the summer season has arrived.
+If you live in the northern hemisphere as I do, the summer season has fully arrived.
 To keep me cool and comfortable while temperatures rise, I’m wearing mainly cottons and linens.
 Although I tend to wear the same colors all year-round, I do have some summer-only clothes, shoes and handbags.

 Even when the heat sets in, I still want to look fashionable whenever I leave the house.
 So, I’ve also shifted my jewelry to lighter pieces, in terms of colors, materials and motifs.